Thursday, October 31, 2013

 In 1860, Norelius was one of the founders of the Augustana Lutheran Synod (which only merged into the Lutheran Church in 1962).
 He was its president from 1874 to 1881 and from 1901 to 1910.
 He is also regarded as the founder of Gustavus Adolphus College.
 In 1892, he was awarded a doctorate in theology.
 Throughout his ministry, he was active in publishing, launching and/or editing a variety of Swedish language publications.
 From 1899 until 1909, he was editor of Tidskrift för svensk evangelisk luthersk kyrkohistoria i Amerika, later called The Augustana Theological Quarterly.

 The last years of Norelius’s life were spent researching and writing the history of the synod and the Swedish migration to, and settlement in, America.
 He died in 1916.
-Further information is available online from Wikipedia, the Augustana Heritage Association, the Augustana College or the Minnesota Encyclopaedia.
+Further information is available online from Wikipedia, the Augustana Heritage Association, or the Minnesota Encyclopaedia.

 For much of his life, Norelius kept a diary.
-He used this extensively for an autobiographical work, published posthumously by the Augustana Book Concern: Early Life of Eric Norelius (1833-1862), Journal of a Swedish Immigrant in the Middle West.
-There are no extracts from this book online that I can find, although two illustrious journals gave it a brief review in 1935.
+He used this extensively for an autobiographical work, published posthumously, in 1934, by the Augustana Book Concern: Early Life of Eric Norelius (1833-1862), Journal of a Swedish Immigrant in the Middle West.
+This can be borrowed digitally from Internet Archive, and here are two reviews of the book.

 The Mississippi Valley Historical Review (Vol. 22 No. 2, September 1935): ‘In this autobiography of the early years of an outstanding leader of the Swedish people in America, the student of western history, as well as of immigrants, will find much of value.
 The volume describes Eric Norelius’ childhood on a Swedish farm and his migration to America in 1850, where he hoped to acquire the education he despaired of attaining in Sweden. [. . .]
 The autobiography, written in 1916 when Norelius was eighty-three years old, is based on his diaries, and parts of it consists of excerpts from them.’

-In its review of the book, Minnesota History (Vol. 16 No. 2 June 1935) asks how reliable are the memoirs of an old man, and concludes: ‘Norelius himself answers the question: “There are many facts and events that we have seen or experienced in our childhood of youth which are remembered vividly.
+In its review, Minnesota History (Vol. 16 No. 2 June 1935) asks how reliable are the memoirs of an old man, and concludes: ‘Norelius himself answers the question: “There are many facts and events that we have seen or experienced in our childhood of youth which are remembered vividly.
 This has been the writer’s experience.
 Furthermore, I have kept a diary since the fifteenth year of my life.” ’

 Some 30 years later, in 1967, Fortress Press published a more substantial volume - The Journals of Eric Norelius: A Swedish Missionary on the American Frontier - which was translated and edited by G. Everett Arden.
 Again, I can find no single quotation or extract from the book online, but Minnesota History Magazine (Vol. 40 No. 7) reviewed the book as follows: